 (As a side-note, Ikorta’s studio in the IDP settlement near Mtskheta offers hands-on workshops and a chance to shop for traditional cloisonné enamel earrings, pins and pendants directly from the artisans.)

 All the products here are top-notch in terms of both design and quality.
 Proceeds go directly to the makers, and when you purchase a souvenir, you’re also supporting the Association’s work to elevate Georgian crafts on the world stage.
+Most items are accompanied by an information card that tells you a bit about the artist.

-• Address: Corner of Akhvlediani & Nikoladze Streets (near Rustaveli Metro Station)
+- Corner of Akhvlediani & Nikoladze Streets (near Rustaveli Metro Station)

-• Hours & info
+- Hours & info

-Social Concept Store ESKI (new Tbilisi shop for 2024)
+Social Concept Store ESKI

-This new gift boutique near Orbeliani Square is a one-stop-shop for products handmade by various social enterprises around Georgia.
+This gift boutique near Orbeliani Square is a one-stop-shop for products handmade by various social enterprises around Georgia.
 There are at least 25 different enterprises represented at any one time.

 Much of the shelf space is taken up with children’s gear, making this an ideal place to shop for the little people in your life.
 I particularly like the wooden toys handmade on the grounds of Sameba Cathedral.